Are you ready to take the challenge of becoming a better leader in your home? Sign up here and gain instant access to my free tutorial . . .

 - Do you hide things from your marriage partner?
 Such as pornography, romance novels, affairs, crushes, hidden lines of credit (credit cards) or plans for the future?

 - Do you excuse behaviour that upsets your wife or husband, by comparing yourself to people who behave worse than you?

 - You control the money in your household and watch all of your partner’s spending?
 Leaving your partner limited funds, while you hoard money or hide money transactions and/or lines of credit (credit cards) to buy yourself luxuries, treats or indulgences (or make investments in your name), thinking you deserve more than an equal share – or perhaps unfairly blaming your partner for your current financial situation?

-Back when Kim and I were fighting, I knew I wasn’t doing the right thing by my family, but in reality I was even unhappier than they were.
+Back when Kim and I were fighting, I knew I wasn’t doing the right thing by my family, but in reality, I was even unhappier than they were.
 It is hard to let your family be happy when you are unhappy yourself.
-Before I tell you how we saved our marriage, there is something I need to share first.
+Before I tell you how we saved our marriage, there is something I first need to share.

 There was a time that I was labelled ‘mentally ill’ because I displayed the symptoms above.
 Below I am going to share that story with you . . .